Brent Vigen: North Dakota State

 Following his playing career, Vigen joined the coaching staff at North Dakota State as a graduate assistant for Bob Babich from 1998 to 2000.
 In 2001, he was promoted to a full-time position, coaching the tight ends in 2001 and the quarterbacks in 2002.
 New head coach Craig Bohl assigned Vigen as the running backs coach for the 2003 season, before promoting him to passing game coordinator and quarterbacks coach from 2004 to 2008.
 Prior to the 2009 season, Vigen was again promoted, this time to offensive coordinator.
 Vigen remained in this role through the 2013 season, when he followed Bohl to a new opportunity.

 Wyoming

 When Bohl was hired as the new head coach at Wyoming, Vigen went with him as Bohl's offensive coordinator and quarterbacks coach.
 In the spring of 2017, Vigen was promoted to associate head coach.

 When North Dakota State head coach Chris Klieman left to become the head coach at Kansas State, Vigen was widely considered a candidate to replace Klieman as the head coach at North Dakota State, but ultimately he remained at Wyoming, and North Dakota State's defensive coordinator, Matt Entz, was promoted.

 Montana State

 In February 2021, Vigen got his first head coaching job as the head coach at Montana State, replacing Jeff Choate.
+He won the 2024 Eddie Robinson Award as national coach of the year, and has led Montana State to Big Sky Championships in 2022, 2024 and 2025.
+The Bobcats beat Illinois State in 35–34 in overtime on January 5, 2026, to win the 2025 FCS Championship.
+Due to this historic victory where after 41 years MSU won a national title, Vigen was awarded over $180,000 US dollars in bonuses (about two thirds of his base salary).